Finiteness of K3 surfaces and the Tate conjecture: Finiteness implies Tate

-\end{lem} \begin{proof} The map $\beta$ extends to a map by sending $\alpha/\ell^n$ to the element $[\alpha_n]$ as above.
+\begin{proof} The map $\beta$ extends to a map by sending $\alpha/\ell^n$ to the element $[\alpha_n]$ as above.
 One easily checks that this map is well-defined, and it is surjective by the definition of $\Br_\ell(X)$.
 Moreover, by construction lies in the kernel of $\beta$.
 Since we see that the map defined in the statement of the Lemma is surjective.
-It remains to show that it is injective.
+It remains to prove the assertions about its kernel.

 Suppose $\alpha/\ell^n$ maps to $0$ in $\Br(X)$.
 We have that $[\alpha_n]=0$, so that Taking the cohomology of the exact sequence